Try this easy jalapeno ketchup recipe for your next cookout. Great for fries, burgers and more. It’s a great use of your jalapeno harvest.

-- In large saucepan, on medium heat, saute onion, jalapeño and garlic in olive oil until fragrant, about 8 or 9 minutes.
+- In large saucepan, on medium heat, saute onion, jalapeño and garlic in olive oil until soft, about 8 or 9 minutes.

 - Using fork, break apart tomatoes in the can.

-- Add tomatoes, paste, spices, sugar and vinegar to the onion mixture in the saucepan.
+- Add tomatoes, paste, spices, brown sugar and vinegar to the onion mixture in the saucepan.
 Stir well.
-Continue to heat until sugar is dissolved, about 10 or 15 minutes.
+Continue to heat until brown sugar is dissolved and everything is melded together, about 10 or 15 minutes.